 So where was this place?
 It looked like one of the best beaches in Crete, yet none of the guidebooks in nearby Rethymno seemed to mention it.
 I couldn’t understand it – one of the most beautiful beaches in Crete and hardly a word about it.

-Over the course of our Crete holidays, we’ve come to discover other spectacular beaches near Rethymnon which have a similarly low profile.
+Over the course of our Crete holidays, we’ve come to discover other spectacular Rethymno beaches which have a similarly low profile.
 So what is the story behind Geropotamos, one of the finest Crete beaches?

 Only one way to find out!